pitermarx/NCalc-Edge/README.md

 # NCalc-Edge

 A clone of NCalc. http://ncalc.codeplex.com/.

-This repo will *never* have breaking changes.
+This repo will *never* have breaking changes

 Some bugfixes and minor features may be added

 See [Changelog](https://github.com/pitermarx/NCalc-Edge/wiki/Changelog) for more details